12 Pregnancy Tips & Advice to Have a Healthy Baby and Experience!

 + 3. The truth about exercising during pregnancy

 Pregnancy tips have changed a lot in the last few decades.
-For a long time, women were told to not exercise during pregnancy – my grandmother was supposed to stay in bed most of the time and not leave the house.
-When I was expecting my first baby she told me that lifting my arms could be harmful to the baby… Ha!
+For a long time, women were told to not exercise during pregnancy.
+When I was expecting my first baby my grand-mother told me that lifting my arms could be harmful to the baby… Ha!

 Not that long ago, pregnant Mamas were not allowed to “lift a finger”.
 Fortunately the guidelines have changed and unless there’s a known medical issue, exercising is now proven to have huge benefits for both you and your growing baby.
 Currently, pregnant women are encouraged to accumulate 30 minutes or more of moderate-intensity exercise on most - if not all - days of the week in the absence of medical or obstetric complications.
 However, remember that now isn’t the time to push your limits, and go for a new personal best.
-I’m always shocked when I see pregnant women running a marathon, doing Crossfit, or heavy lifting during pregnancy.
-I understand that some Mamas want to prove to themselves that pregnancy or motherhood isn’t going to affect their active lifestyle, but they should remember they are growing a baby… Their body doesn’t need intense hardcore workouts, it needs love and attention.
 Doing the right exercises can bring your pregnancy experience to a stellar level!
 Let’s dig into that…

 + 4. Re-connect with your deep core

 Focusing on intentionally connecting your deep core to every movement and exercise is so beneficial, especially during these 9 special months.
-The Pelvic floor, transverse abdominis (the deeper layer of your abs) and diaphragm work together to prevent pelvic floor dysfunction, back pain, severe diastasis recti and other aches and pains.
+The pelvic floor, transverse abdominis (the deeper layer of your abs) and diaphragm work together to prevent pelvic floor dysfunction, back pain, severe diastasis recti and other aches and pains.
 Since most of us aren’t connected to (or even aware of) our deep core in everyday life, reconnecting can take some time and practice to become familiar.
-Practicing abdominal breathing exercises daily is the best way to (re)discover your pelvic floor, and get in touch with your diaphragm.
-Anti diastasis recti exercises are incredibly beneficial to everyone, but especially to expecting women and new moms.
+Practicing core breathing exercises daily is the best way to (re)discover your pelvic floor, and get in touch with your inner core.

 + 5. Stretching – What about the abs?

-Daily stretching plays a big part in your wellbeing during pregnancy as well as in your recovery after pregnancy.
-It’s a perfect way to stay in touch with your body and helps it adapt to its growing shape.
+Daily stretching and mobility play a big part in your wellbeing during pregnancy as well as in your recovery after pregnancy.
+It’s a perfect way to help your body adapt to its growing shape.
 The weight on your spine, hips, and belly affects your movements and breathing freedom.
-Gentle stretches can prevent a big ab separation, allow you to breathe more easily, move better and feel better.
+Gentle stretches and thoracic mobility exercises can prevent a big ab separation, allow you to breathe more easily, move better and feel better.

 So, should you stretch your abs or not?
 A quick answer is YES, but stay conservative.
 Your growing baby is pushing behind your ab mid-line.
 If you continue strengthening and tightening your abs, or if you forget about your posture, then your abs will need to separate width-wise to create some space for baby.
-However, IF you mind your posture and put your usual ab exercises on hold and gently stretch your abs, then you are actually helping your ab muscles to stretch lengthen-wise and limit the ab separation.
-Remember that the hormone Relaxin relaxes your ligaments naturally, so don’t go too deep into the stretch.
-It should always feel good and never initiate contractions!
+However, IF you mind your posture, put traditional ab exercises on hold and maintain good 360-degree diaphragmatic breathing, then you are actually helping your ab muscles to stretch lengthen-wise and limit the ab separation.

 + 6. The too often missing piece: Posture!

-Posture works hand in hand with your deep core.
+Your alignment works hand in hand with your deep core.
 If your posture is correct then your breathing, pelvic floor and abs can function properly too.
-Learn from my mistakes… I skipped all the pages of my pregnancy guides talking about posture during my first pregnancy.
-You know… I wanted real exercises!
-Working on the posture sounded boring to me…

-The way we get up from bed, stand, walk, sit at a desk, sit on the couch, lie down on a yoga mat… and all the things we do without consciously thinking can have harmful effects or beneficial effects.
-Minding your posture and building new habits can take some time and effort but it’s so worth it!
+The way we get up from bed, stand, walk, sit at a desk, sit on the couch, and all the things we do without consciously thinking can have harmful effects or beneficial effects.
+Improving your alignment and building new habits can take some time and effort but it’s so worth it!
 Simple changes can alleviate aches and pains, limit your ab separation (and even stretch marks!), allow you to breathe properly and tremendously increase your wellbeing!

 + 7. Let’s talk about breathing…